My 2021 F1 Predictions: The Drivers Championship (20th to 10th)

 The 2021 season’s prospects are already exciting.
 Fans are looking forward to a closer midfield, less of an advantage for Mercedes, and some new drivers.
 The rookies have been under the spotlight more than ever these last few weeks, and most look promising.
 Here, I predict the F1 Drivers Championship for 2021.
 Lights out!

 The F1 2021 Drivers Championship (according to me):

 20. Nikita Mazepin (Haas)

-This is a hope.
 I’m (to say it lightly) not a fan of his work, and seeing him race in F1 isn’t something that interests me.
 His driving style is unprofessional and dangerous.
 If you’re not aware of him and his controversies, there are many articles online that detail the incidents.

 19. Mick Schumacher (Haas)

-On the flip side, I’m really excited to the young Schumacher in the sport.
+On the flip side, I’m really excited to see the young Schumacher in the sport.
 He won Formula 2 last year and proved his abilities well.
 His driving is impressive, and his 2020 F2 season was definitely a compelling one.
 However, this was aided by Callum Ilott’s bad luck.
-It was also his second season in F2, after a dismal first year finishing in twelfth position.
+It was also his second season in F2, after finishing in twelfth position in his first year.
 The hype surrounding his F1 seat has been enormous, but in such a low-ranking car, I doubt he’ll get much opportunity to shine on track.